JiriHoffmann/cis357-FinalProject/README.md

 ### Uploading to Google Play

 Now that you have generated a signed app, go back to the Google Play Console website.
 First, if you would like to let Google generate and store the signing key hit Continue and upload the .aab or .apk file.
-After that click on Review release.
+After that, click on ***Review release***.
 Next up, you can see all the errors and warnings for the current release.
 For example, my app uses the camera so I have to go back and add a Privacy Policy.
 If there aren’t any warnings you are all set to hit ***Start rollout to Production***.
 Be sure your app is ready to be released!
 This will send the app for a review to Google.
 Once the review is done you can finally publish the app and let other users download it!